 Storage

-Once completely cooled, store the muffins in an airtight container at room temperature.
-Healthy Zucchini Muffins are best eaten within 2-3 days.
+Once completely cooled, store Banana Zucchini Muffins in an airtight container at room temperature.
+They’re best enjoyed within 1 to 3 days.

 Tap stars to rate!